- Garden / Landscaping / Patio — 248

 There are times when a blockage is too big to deal with on your own.
 In these circumstances, you need to get in touch with a professional team of drainage specialists.
 They will be able to quickly and easily identify your blockage and deal with it in the most effective way possible.

 This will commonly involve a quick CCTV drain survey, which can be essential when it comes to understanding the overall health of your drainage system.
-After all, blockages aren’t the only things which can cause long-lasting damage to your drains.
+After all, blockages aren’t the only things that can cause long-lasting damage to your drains.
 Rodents and questing roots can also severely damage your pipes.
 It is important that these issues are identified and dealt with as quickly as possible to prevent costly repairs.